The-black/P/Automation/README.md

-# ProofPoint devops automation task submission
+# Devops automation task submission

-This folder contains my submission of ProofPoint's devops automation task.
+This folder contains my submission of the devops automation task.

 ## The task:
 Create a vagrant environment with 3 servers and configure it using chef, puppet or ansible: